 - Assist physicians in the diagnosis, management and treatment of patients afflicted with cardiopulmonary disorders

 - Function effectively as members of the healthcare team

-- Demonstrate the ability to comprehend, apply and evaluate clinical information relevant to their role as advanced respiratory care practitioners (Cognitive Domain)
+- Comprehend, apply and evaluate clinical information relevant to their role as registered respiratory care therapists (Cognitive Domain)

-- Demonstrate technical proficiency in all advanced practitioner skills (Psychomotor Domain)
+- Demonstrate technical proficiency in all registered respiratory therapist skills (Psychomotor Domain)

-- Demonstrate personal behaviors consistent with professional and employer expectations for the advanced level respiratory care practitioner (Affective Domain)
+- Demonstrate personal behaviors consistent with professional and employer expectations for the registered respiratory therapist (Affective Domain)